WildEyeConservation/TrapTagger/README.md

 # Contact

-Please feel free to contact us with any queries or feedback you may have at nic@innoventix.co.za.
+Please feel free to contact us with any queries or feedback you may have at nicholas@wildeyeconservation.org.